Homemade Chocolate Covered Cherries

 Step-by-Step Instructions

-4. Meanwhile, melt chocolate combined with the oil in a microwave-safe bowl for about 20 seconds at a time (stirring each time) until the chocolate is just melted and completely smooth.
+Microwave chocolate chips with oil in a 20-second intervals, stirring each time until the chocolate is melted and smooth.

 Frequently Asked Questions